usnistgov/nist-mud/README.md

 ##  Manufacturer Usage Description ##

-IOT devices are special purpose devices that implement a dedicated function.
+IOT devices (AKA "Things") are special purpose devices that implement a dedicated function.
 Such devices have communication patterns that are known a-priori to the manufacturer.

 The goal of the MUD (Manufacturer Usage Description) specification is to provide a means for manufacturers of Things to indicate what sort of access and network functionality they require for the Thing to properly function.
 A manufacturer associates a MUD file with a device which specifies an ACL for the device to within deployment specific parameters.

 [The MUD standard is defined here](https://www.ietf.org/id/draft-ietf-opsawg-mud-25.txt)